Reltroner/reltroner-studio/content/statistics/sdi-report-asthortera.md

 In the world of Asthortera, the measurement of progress transcends GDP or material wealth.
 Here, **SDI (Sentient Development Index)** is the ultimate indicator of a nation's collective growth.

-SDI evaluates:
+**Sentient Development Index (SDI)** evaluates more than surface-level prosperity.
+It focuses on the inner infrastructure of a civilization:

-- Cognitive & emotional maturity of citizens
+- 🧠 **Cognitive & emotional maturity** of citizens
-- Child resilience and curiosity levels
+- 🌱 **Child resilience and curiosity levels**
-- Freedom from feudal or illusion-based systems
+- 🕊️ **Freedom from feudal or illusion-based systems**
-- Cultural prioritization of education, healing, and self-awareness
+- 📚 **Cultural prioritization** of education, healing, and self-awareness

-This is a report of the top-performing nations and the reasoning behind their ranks.
+- 🏡 **Decent standard of living** that promotes dignity and stability
+- ❤️ **Holistic health**: both physical well-being and spiritual/emotional alignment

+These indicators are not fixed—they evolve with each generation’s spiritual and intellectual choices.

 ---